loopasam/pixelpotluck/README.md

 # Workflow

 - Create the article template from existing article
-- Generate the images using DALL-E 3: I need 4 images for a baba ganush recipe with ratio 3:2.
-The style is pixel art and the background should be filled and not left empty
+- Generate the images using DALL-E 3: I need an image for a baba ganush recipe with ratio 16:9 in pixel art style.
+Provide multiple images for me to choose from.
+- 1280 x 720 pixels in GIMP
 - https://tinypng.com/
-- 1280 x 720 pixels